couchbase/kv_engine/cbsasl/CBSASL.md

 The PLAIN authentication allows users for authenticating by providing the username and password in plain text.
-The server does however not store the plain text password, so we'll calculate a SHA1 hash of the password and compare with what we've got stored internally.
+The server does however not store the plain text password, so we'll calculate a salted HMAC hash of the password and compare with what we've got stored internally.

 ## Server